Ciro Rodriguez: 2012

 Ciro Rodriguez announced in early summer 2011 that he would seek election to his former seat in the U.S. Congress in a rematch against Rep. Quico Canseco.
 But, on November 29, 2011, Rodriguez announced he would campaign for election in the newly drawn, neighboring 35th District, which takes in eastern San Antonio, as well as portions of Atascosa, Comal and Hays counties.
 After courts changed the redistricting map again, however, Rodriguez returned to running in the 23rd district.
 He lost to State Rep. Pete Gallego in the Democratic Party primary runoff.

-2014
+Later career

-Rodriguez ran for Justice of the Peace in Bexar County Precinct 1, Place 2 in 2014.
+Rodriguez successfully ran for Justice of the Peace in Bexar County Precinct 1, Place 2 in 2014.
 He was unopposed in both the primary and the general election.
-His term of office began January 1, 2015.
+His term of office began January 1, 2015 and he served until October 2021.

 Personal life

 Rodriguez and his wife, Carolina Peña, have been married for thirty-five years.
-Their daughter Xochil Pena Rodriguez received her bachelor's degree from Rice University, and a law degree from the University of Texas.